-10.3.6 State meetings and Instructor Workshops whose anticipated expenses at a hotel or similar venue are expected to exceed \$3000 MUST arrange for direct billing to the National Office.
+- 10.3.5 All regional budget expenses (Codes "M", "W", "RF-Z") for the calendar year should be submitted by January 5 of the following calendar year, if possible.
+This will facilitate compiling the summary of prior year fall spending. - 10.3.6 State meetings and Instructor Workshops whose anticipated expenses at a hotel or similar venue are expected to exceed \$3000 MUST arrange for direct billing to the National Office.
 Direct billing allows for timely reporting and payment for hotel and related charges.
 National will ensure that appropriate language is incorporated into the contracts to provide adequate insurance to protect the AARP Foundation from additional liability.
 The specific language needed for indemnification and force majeure can be found in the Tax-Aide: General Information library in the Hotel and Catering Direct Billing Process article.
+Any hotel contracts that are \$10k and higher, require three bids before a contract is signed and approved.
+All three bids must be submitted to National Headquarters for review to verify appropriate steps have been taken in the procurement process.